Complications of intravesical BCG immunotherapy

 While generally well tolerated, both local and systemic infectious complications can arise.
 When disseminated BCG infection occurs, antituberculous therapy with or without glucocorticoids should be administered.

 The infectious complications of BCG immunotherapy will be reviewed here.
-The clinical use of this agent for the treatment of superficial bladder cancer is discussed separately.
+The clinical use of this agent for the treatment of non-muscle invasive bladder cancer is discussed separately.
 Disseminated infection has also been rarely reported in patients receiving BCG vaccination for the prevention of tuberculosis .
 (See "Treatment of non-muscle invasive bladder cancer" and "BCG vaccination".)

 Considerable debate exists in the literature about whether complications associated with intravesical BCG represent a hypersensitivity reaction or ongoing active infection.
 The hypersensitivity hypothesis gained early credence based upon the presence of granulomas and the absence of recoverable organisms.
 In a number of case reports, acid-fast bacilli have not been demonstrated and organisms have not grown despite a high clinical suspicion of BCG infection [3,4].
 A response to glucocorticoids, administered along with antituberculous drugs, has also supported the notion of a hypersensitivity response.

 - Talbot EA, Perkins MD, Silva SF, Frothingham R. Disseminated bacille Calmette-Guérin disease after vaccination: case report and review.
 Clin Infect Dis 1997; 24:1139.